-In November 2010, The Airline Seat Company acquired French Affair Ltd, trading as French Affair, Croatian Affair, Corsican Affair and Portuguese Affair, a villa specialist holiday company that had been in business for 24 years, specialising in high quality, value for money villas in spectacular locations throughout Europe.
-In October 2011, after a rebrand in line with Transat's new brand platform, they launched a single integrated website Affairtravel.com and now trade all four destinations under the single name Affair Travel.
+In November 2010, The Airline Seat Company acquired French Affair Ltd., trading as Affair Travel, a villa specialist holiday company that had been in business for 26 years, specialising in high quality, value for money villas in locations throughout Europe.
+Affair Travel is implementing new destinations with villas over the coming year, to expand its fields of activity to new customers and increase its existing clientele.